Public Enforcement Letter 89-7

 all school department custodial employees).

-10. The trip to Chicago was a "no frllls trip.
+10. The trip to Chicago was a "no frills trip.
 There were no

 gifts or lavish entertainment.
-Thus, the oniy benefits enjoyed by
+Thus, the only benefits enjoyed by

 you consisted of the direct payments for your travel, lodging and

 11. The Commission finds no corrupt intent on your part in